 My tomato plants are finally growing.
 The peppers don't seem any bigger but are producing some flowers.

 I set up a little pyramid for my beans to grow on.
 Too bad, I forgot that I was growing bush beans, not pole beans.
 They don't need to grow on anything.
-They are growing some beans, and I harvested a whole handful yesterday.
-I cut them up and cooked them in my rice pilaf.

 I had strawberry plants from last year.
 The squirrels and birds ate all of the strawberries before they had time to ripen.
 My husband jokes that I put a lot of effort into feeding the local wildlife.
 I planted blueberries, raspberries, and blackberries all around my property.
 So far, only the raspberries are producing fruit, but again, someone keeps eating them...